Oath of Allegiance (New Zealand): Oaths Modernisation Bill

 The Monarchist League was pleased with this outcome, stating, "While it may be questioned what 'loyalty to New Zealand', and 'respect for its democratic values' actually mean, it is heartening that no attempt was made to remove the oath of allegiance to the Queen."
 The Republican Movement stated that "[t]he best thing about the new oaths is that they can easily be changed when we become a republic".

-After passing the first reading and going to the Government Administration Committee, the Bill had its second reading discharged on 1 June 2010, meaning it will not proceed.
+After passing the first reading and going to the Government Administration Committee, the Bill had its second reading discharged on 1 June 2010, meaning it did not proceed.

-Hone Harawira amendment
+Allegiance to the Treaty of Waitangi and Hone Harawira amendment

+Several members of Parliament have attempted to swear allegiance to the Treaty of Waitangi rather than give the official Oath at their swearing-in.
+Māori Party MPs and Green MP Nándor Tánczos in 2005, Mana Movement MP Hone Harawira in 2011 and Te Pāti Māori MPs in 2023 notably made an unofficial alternative declaration of allegiance before completing the required official Oath or declaration.

 In 2007, then Māori Party MP Hone Harawira put up an amendment (in the form of a supplementary order paper) to the Oaths Modernisation Bill inserting references to the oaths and affirmations to "uphold the Treaty of Waitangi".

-Harawira eventually split from the Māori Party and resigned from parliament to re-contest his seat as leader of the Mana Party.
-He won the subsequent by-election.
-On 14 July 2011, Harawira was removed from the chamber by the Speaker of the House, Lockwood Smith, for not pledging the oath of allegiance as required by law.
+In 2023, Te Pāti Māori MPs used an alternative transliteration of King Charles (Kīngi Harehare rather than Kīngi Tiāre), which some critics claimed was offensive.

+Other languages

+The Oath or affirmation may be repeated unofficially in another language immediately after it is given in English or Te Reo Māori.
+A private member's bill in the name of Anahila Kanongata'a was debated in 2018; it proposed that members of Parliament may officially give their Oath in a non-English and non-Māori language.
+The bill failed at its first reading 54–65.